arungudelli/python.shiksha/content/en/tips/get-extension-from-the-file-name-python.md

 ## Method 2: Using `pathlib.Path()` function

-`Pathlib` is one of the most used python modules when it comes to playing around with the file paths.
+`Pathlib` is one of the most used Python modules when it comes to playing around with the file paths.

 By passing the filename as a string parameter to the `pathlib.Path()` function, we can create a new `Path()` object which has three values to be accessed.